ahmunduh/ryanhertz.github.io/_posts/2014-01-21-JavaScript-Call-and-Apply.markdown

     theFunction.call(theObject, arg1, arg2, ...)

-The difference is that `.apply()` takes an array of arguments and `.call()` requires a list of separate arguments.
-That doesn't really make it clear how this could be used though so here is a better example:
+The difference is that `.apply()` takes an array of arguments and `.call()` requires separate arguments.
+That doesn't really make it clear how this could be used though so here is an example.

     function alertAddedValue(number) {